-We’ve put together this guide for UK SMEs to understand how fair trade impacts them and how they can get involved.
-We’ve also highlighted a couple of UK SMEs who are factoring fair trade into their overall offering, in the hope that this inspires other small businesses.
+We’ve put together a guide for UK SMEs to understand how fair trade impacts them and how they can get involved.
+We’ve also highlighted a few small businesses that are factoring fair trade into their overall offering, in the hope that this inspires others.

 What is fair trade?

 Fair trade is a way to make a difference to those who grow and produce goods by ensuring they are paid and treated fairly.
 In particular, fair trade aims to increase living standards and reduce risk and vulnerability of farmers and workers in supply chains.
 This is done by establishing better prices, decent working conditions, equitable trade standards, and an overall fairer deal for workers in developing countries.

-As such, the Fairtrade Foundation sets social, economic and environmental standards for both companies and workers to protect workers’ rights and the environment.
+As such, the Fairtrade Foundation sets social, economic, and environmental standards for both companies and workers to protect workers’ rights and the environment.
 Good working conditions, no child labour, no forced labour, and no discrimination are just some of the conditions that must be met.
 If a product meets these standards, it can be officially certified FAIRTRADE.

 Why should UK SMEs consider getting involved?

 As an SME ourselves, we understand that costs can be tight when getting your business up and running.
 Fair trade can, therefore, be something that business owners put off and aim to address later down the line.
 But it’s important to consider what fair trade can do not only for the wider world, but also for your business and your overall brand image.

 The FAIRTRADE Mark is one of the most widely recognized labels in the world and is the most reputable ethical certification a product can get.
 Over 90% of British people recognize it, and it immediately gives businesses a credibility that resonates with consumers and speaks volumes about your overall approach and ethical practices.